1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Also Read: Top 100 Most Valuable Modern Pennies Worth Money (1959 – Present)

-While 1931 wheat pennies are primarily valued for their low mintage numbers, error varieties add another dimension of collecting excitement.
-These minting anomalies, created during the production process, represent unique mechanical failures that collectors prize for their rarity and distinctive characteristics.
+While 1931 Wheat Pennies are primarily valued for their low mintage numbers, error varieties add another exciting dimension to collecting.
+These minting anomalies — created during production — can significantly increase a coin’s value above its already-elevated key-date baseline.

 1. 1931 Repunched Mintmark (RPM) Errors

-Repunched mintmarks occurred when mint workers manually punched the D or S mintmark onto working dies before 1990.
-If the first punch was positioned incorrectly or tilted, a second punch was applied to correct the mistake, creating visible doubling or overlapping mintmarks.
+Repunched Mintmark (RPM) errors occurred when mint workers manually punched the D or S mintmark onto working dies before 1990.
+If the first punch was positioned incorrectly or tilted, a second punch was applied to correct the mistake, creating visible doubling or overlapping mintmarks that collectors can spot with a 10x loupe.

 2. 1931 Die Break and Die Crack Errors